Cycle the Jordan Trail to Petra

 - 4 traditional Arabic dinners

-- Snacks while biking
+- Snacks and water while cycling

 - Arrival transfers from Amman Airport at any time on Day 1